Investors drop off $33 million for Chowbus, a delivery service for ‘mom and pop’ Asian restaurants – TechCrunch

 “When we say we’re true partners to the restaurants we work with, we mean it.
 By eliminating hidden fees, helping them showcase their best dishes, and other efforts we make on their behalf, we really go the extra mile to help our restaurant partners succeed,” said Wen, Chowbus’ chief executive, in a statement.
 “We only succeed if they do.”

 And seemingly, Chowbus is succeeding.
-The company raised $4 million in its first round of institutional funding just last year and its rise has been precipitous since then.
+The company raised $4 million in its first round of institutional funding just last year and its rise has been rapid ever since.

-The Chicago-based company said it would use its new funding to expand to more cities across the US and add new products like a “dine-in” feature allowing diners to order and pay for their meals on their phone for a contactless experience at restaurants in cities that have flattened the curve of COVID-19 infections and are now reopening.
+The Chicago-based company said it would use its new funding to expand to more cities across the U.S. and add new products like a “dine-in” feature allowing diners to order and pay for their meals on their phone for a contactless experience at restaurants in cities that have flattened the curve of COVID-19 infections and are now reopening.

-Chowbus pitches its lack of hidden fees and footprint across 20 cities in North America including New York, Boston, Philadelphia, Chicago, Atlanta, Los Angeles, the Bay Area, Seattle, and many other cities across North America.
-In Los Angeles, the company offers menus in Mandarin and Cantonese and allows its users to bundle dishes from multiple restaurants in a single delivery.
+Chowbus pitches its lack of hidden fees, and its footprint across 20 cities in North America, including New York, Boston, Philadelphia, Chicago, Atlanta, Los Angeles, the Bay Area, Seattle, and many others.
+In Los Angeles, the company offers menus in Mandarin and Cantonese and allows its users to bundle in a single delivery dishes from multiple restaurants.

 Other companies are experimenting with specialization as a way to differentiate from the major delivery services that are on the market.
 Black and Mobile, which launched in Philadelphia but is in the process of expanding across the country, is a delivery service focused on Black-owned restaurants and food stores.

-Founded by David Cabello, Black and Mobile was started in 2017 by the 22 year-old college dropout.
+Founded by David Cabello, Black and Mobile was started in 2017 by the 22-year-old college dropout.
 The company launched its first operations outside of Atlanta earlier this month and is available on iOS.

-“The market is experiencing a permanent shift from offline to online ordering, a trend that Chowbus is actively driving,” said Harley Miller, Managing Partner at Left Lane Capital .
+“The market is experiencing a permanent shift from offline to online ordering, a trend that Chowbus is actively driving,” said Harley Miller, managing partner at Left Lane Capital .
 “Focusing on this large and loyal constituency with a vertical-approach to supporting Asian restaurants and food purveyors has allowed Chowbus to differentiate itself on both sides of the marketplace.
 The capital efficiency with which they have operated, relative to the scale achieved, is extraordinarily impressive, and not something we often see.”